frankwallis/plugin-typescript/README.md

 This can be extremely useful when compiling over multiple projects as all the projects can easily reference declaration files from their dependencies, and they will be automatically updated with new versions etc.
 The default value is false (this is a breaking change from version 1.0), which means that both of the above references will resolve relative to the current file.

-## typeCheck ##

-A boolean flag which controls whether the files are type-checked or simply transpiled.
-Type-checking does add some overhead to the build process as reference files need to be loaded and the compiler has more work to do.

 # Features #